The benefits of a custom golf club fitting are well documented.

 However even with grip changes it can be a bit more complex than at first appears.

 And that is because of weight.

-A big change to the weight of a golf club can lead to big differences in the results of golf shots.
+A big change in the weight of a golf club can lead to big differences in the results of golf shots.